johnwilander/owasp-1-liner/README.md

  * OWASP 1-Liner contains several serious security holes intended for demonstrations and application security training.
 Do not trust it with any kind of sensitive information such as usernames or passwords you use for regular sites and systems.
- * Despite its name OWASP 1-Liner is not yet an official OWASP project.
-But it has always been intended to be and now that its release is about to happen the official process begins.
+ * OWASP 1-Liner is an official OWASP project, originally released at OWASP AppSec Research 2012 in Athens.

 ## Contents